 - Cursor and Claude Code generate working code from natural language in seconds.

 The rigor here isn't cultural—it's structural.
-You can't merge without a PR.
-You can't ship without a passing build.
-You can't deploy without the pipeline.
-Infrastructure forces discipline, even on teams that wouldn't maintain it voluntarily.
+The gates aren't optional, so the discipline isn't either.
+Infrastructure forces it, even on teams that would never maintain it voluntarily.

 Now look at the intent side—the work of figuring out what to build and why: